 It’s worth noting that some Microsoft plans will remain unchanged at this time, including the F-series for frontline workers and Microsoft 365 E5, government, education, and consumer subscriptions.

-The company has also stated that it intends to keep Microsoft 365 E5 prices unchanged to make it “even more attractive” than the alternative choices such as Microsoft 365 E3 or Office perpetual licenses.
+The company has also stated that it intends to keep Microsoft 365 E5 prices unchanged to make it “even more attractive” than the perpetual-licensed Office, which users have the option of purchasing upfront and using as long as they like.
 Further, the next enterprise edition with a perpetual license, Office LTSC, will cost 10% more (in February, Microsoft announced that it would support Office LTSC for just five more years).

 As Microsoft is clearly favoring subscription pricing over perpetual licensing, the need to optimize your Microsoft licensing strategy to save money and simplify your SKUs becomes even more important.